art-suite/art-suite-foundations/packages/neptune-namespaces/README.md

 # Neptune-Namespaces

+## Purpose

+Are you working with dozens or hundreds of CoffeeScript files?
+Wouldn't you like some way to easily organize them into modules?
+Are you already organizing your files into directories?
+If so, aren't you duplicating all the information encoded in your directory structure in your code's `require` statements?

+Make your directory structures work for you, and Don't Repeat Yourself!

 ## What is it?

 Given a directory structure with CoffeeScript files, Neptune-Namespaces generates runtime namespaces for your CoffeeScript source-code.
 It outputs one pair of ``namespace.coffee`` and ``index.coffee`` files per directory.